waitingforvsync/flow/README.md

 We are going to update each row of the screen in isolation, from top to bottom, keeping track of the dirty rectangles which overlap that row.
 First we will erase the dirty edges in this row, then we will plot the segment of the sprite in its new position in this row.

+Essentially we are breaking sprites up into row-wise chunks.
+Although that might sound inefficient, it is contiguous screen memory on the BBC Micro.
+Also, any data we set up for the first sprite row can be kept persistent, so we can pick up where we left off over subsequent rows.

 The first row we update comes from the first entry in the dirty list.
 We can skip straight to this row as there's nothing above here.
 We pull this index, and any subsequent indices whose dirty rectangles also start in this character row, into a new list which we'll call the **active list**.

 The active list contains the sprite indices which we have to consider in this row.
 It will persist across multiple rows.